Black-throated blue warbler

 The black-throated blue warbler (Setophaga caerulescens) is a small passerine bird of the New World warbler family.
 Its breeding ranges are located in the interior of deciduous and mixed coniferous forests in eastern North America.
 Over the cooler months, it migrates to islands in the Caribbean and Central America.
 It is very rarely found in western Europe, where it is considered to be a non-indigenous species.
 The black-throated blue warbler is sexually dimorphic; the adult male has a black face and cheeks, deep blue upperparts and white underparts, while the adult female is olive-brown above and light yellow below.

 Predominantly insectivorous, the black-throated blue warbler supplements its diet with berries and seeds in winter.
 It builds its nests in thick shrubs and the closeness of its nesting sites to the ground make it a favored species for the study of warbler behavior in the wild.
 The black-throated blue warbler defends its territory against other birds of the same species for both nesting and winter habitats.
 As the black-throated blue warbler requires large, unbroken forest areas for nesting, its numbers are declining.

-Taxonomy and phylogeny
+Taxonomy

-The German naturalist Johann Friedrich Gmelin described the black-throated blue warbler in 1789.
-Its species name is the Latin adjective caerulescens meaning "turning blue".
+The black-throated blue warbler was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it in the genus Motacilla and coined the binomial name Motacilla caerulescens.
+He specified the type locality as Santo Domingo in the Dominican Republic.
+The specific epithet caerulescens is Latin meaning "bluish".
+Gmelin based his account on the "La fauvette bleuâtre de Saint-Dominigue" that had been described in 1778 by the French polymath Comte de Buffon in his book Histoire Naturelle des Oiseaux.
+The black-throated blue warbler is now placed in the genus Setophaga that was introduced by the English naturalist William Swainson in 1827.
+The genus name Setophaga combines the Ancient Greek σης/sēs, σητος/sētos meaning "moth" with -φαγος/-phagos meaning "-eating".